limestone-finance/limestone-api/README.md

 ----------------------------------------------

 ### Get the historical prices in a time range
-To fetch the historical prices in a time range specify currency symbol as the first argument of the `getHistoricalPrice` method, and `startDate`, `endDate` and `interval` as fields of the second argument.
+To fetch the historical prices in a time range specify token symbol as the first argument of the `getHistoricalPrice` method, and `startDate`, `endDate` and `interval` as fields of the second argument.

-💡 Note: currently Limestone API supports fetching historical prices in a time range only for a single currency.
+💡 Note: currently Limestone API supports fetching historical prices in a time range only for a single token.
 ```js
 const prices = await limestone.getHistoricalPrice("AR", {
   startDate: new Date("2021-03-29T12:35:09"),